Terms & Conditions

 5. OUR OBLIGATION TO PROVIDE CREDIT

 5.1 We aren’t required to give you access to our platform or provide you with credit.
+You will apply to enter into a new Instalment Plan for individual transactions with Zip partner retailers.
 Each time you apply to enter into an Instalment Plan, we’ll take many different factors into account such as your repayment history and any funding constraints that may exist.
 This means that we may not give you credit in future when we did in the past and we won’t always give you a detailed explanation as to why.

 6. YOUR RESPONSIBILITIES